Lechon Kawali is a popular all-time Filipino favorite dish cook with pork belly that is boiled and deep fried until golden and crispy.

 I got tired frying on the stove top and not a big fan cooking it in the oven.
 As I have said earlier, we seldom make lechon kawali but when we do, we like it fried.
 So for the purpose of frying, I bought a deep fryer.

 I love my deep fryer.
 It is so much easier and less messy.
 No more playing hide and seek with the splattering oil.
-When frying on the stove top make sure you have your gear ready to avoid being hit by the hot smoldering oil that’s headed your way.
+When frying on stove top, make sure you have your gear ready to avoid being hit by the hot smoldering oil that’s headed your way.

 Before acquiring a deep fryer, I wear protective glasses, a huge lid to cover my face or myself and sometimes very long gloves.
 A splatter guard is a must.
 When frying do not cover the pan with its lid.
 You don’t want oil exploding on you.